|The Houston Riots and

 Between November 1, 1917 and March 26, 1918, the army held three separate courts-martial with the first, United States v.

-William C. Nesbit, convening in San Antonio at Fort Sam Houston’s Gift Memorial Chapel, which had the only space on post
+William C. Nesbit, convening in San Antonio at Fort Sam Houston’s Gift Memorial Chapel, which had the only space on post large

-guilty pleas and throughout the ordeal, even to the gallows, maintained their innocence.
+and throughout the ordeal, even to the gallows, maintained their innocence.

 Some witnesses may have been coerced into testifying against their fellow soldiers, others promised leniency or immunity, others